Omar-Faramawi/-Coalition_Technologies/readme.md

 ## Installation

-1- Clone or download the repo.
+- Clone or download the repo.
-2- change directory to the project folder
+- change directory to the project folder.
-3- run composer install
+- run composer install.
-4- run php artisan serve
+- run php artisan serve.